surifirstpin/biplus_documentation/docs/How to Create a Report.md

 To view the type of visualizations available in BiPlus, click on  **General Section.**

-At Present there are 10 type of visualization images in BiPlus, To view them click on General section on right side of the screen
+At Present there are 10 type of visualization images available in BiPlus, To view them click on **General section.**

 ## Data